Quantum Algorithms to Determine Spin-Resolved Exchange-Correlation Potential for Strongly Correlated Materials: Results

-Two optimization protocols are compared.
-In the first approach only the parameters of the evolution layers are propagated along the continuation path.
-In the second approach all variational parameters, including those associated with the Slater preparation, are re-optimized after the continuation procedure.
-While the full re-optimization consistently improves the ground-state energy, the fidelity does not always increase.
-This occurs because the VQE objective function minimizes the energy rather than the overlap with the exact ground state, allowing the optimizer to move toward states with slightly lower energy but reduced overlap.
+and the fidelity defined in Eq.~(\ref{eq:fidelity}).
+Here, $E_0$ is exact ground state energy obtained by the exact diagonalization.
+Two optimization strategies are compared.
+In the first strategy, only the parameters of the HV evolution layers are optimized after the direct procedure ($U=0\rightarrow4)$.
+In the second strategy, all variational parameters, including those associated with the Slater determinant preparation, are re-optimized.
+The second-stage optimization consistently improves the ground-state energy and often yields a modest improvement in fidelity, particularly when the initial solution is already close to the target fidelity.
+However, we find that this additional optimization does not necessarily improve the XC potentials.
+While the full optimization generally reduced the total energy error, it does not explicitly enforce accurate particle densities.
+The resulting state can therefore exhibit density errors that propagate into the XC potentials, even when the energy is improved.

-Figure~\ref{fig:convergence} illustrates the convergence behavior for the $L=8$ Hubbard chain at half filling.
-Both the relative energy error and the state infidelity decrease systematically as the number of evolution layers increases.
-The convergence becomes slower for larger interaction strengths, reflecting the stronger correlations present in the system.